AnastasiaE3/AnastasiaE3/cover.md

 ## Personal Projects

 One of my significant achievements is the development of a CRUD Demo project.
 This project, built with Java, Spring Boot, jQuery, and H2, showcases my proficiency in adopting the MVC architectural pattern for enhanced maintainability.
-I have also successfully created a backend service using Spring Boot, handling CRUD operations, health-checks, and server stats retrieval.
+I have also successfully created a backend service using Spring Boot, handling CRUD operations.

 ## Experience